St Andrews Harbour closes after Storm Babet causes slipway to wash away

 The trust estimates the total damage to the harbour will cost £500,000 to repair.
 It is now working on obtaining additional funding to support both emergency and long-term restoration works.

-Several signs have been put up near the harbour warning members of the public to avoid the waterfront during stormy weather.
+Several signs have been put up near the harbour and pier warning members of the public to avoid the waterfront during stormy weather.

 Storm Babet: Bent steel doors and tens of thousands of pounds worth of damage as Brechin continues clean-up

-“The simple act of taking photos or going for a walk during high winds and rain may seem harmless, but can be extremely dangerous,” a spokesperson for the trust said.
+A spokesperson for the trust said: “The simple act of taking photos or going for a walk during high winds and rain may seem harmless, but can be extremely dangerous.”

 Vessels are still able to enter the harbour, but have been advised it would be unwise to do so.